Writing & Analysis

 You need to analyze the law throughout the process of information gathering and writing.
 Some techniques to help you with analysis and synthesis are discussed in Assess the Cases.
 One of the best ways to improve your analysis and your writing is to create a structured outline of …Read More

-A legal memorandum is a highly structured type of writing that follows certain conventions.
+A legal memorandum presents research and analysis and applies the research and analysis to particular facts.
+A legal memorandum follows a general structure and follows certain conventions.
 The structure and conventions are discussed below, and a sample memorandum is included.

-Because each legal problem is distinct, no two memoranda will be organised in precisely the same way.
-Do not slavishly follow the sample …Read More
+Because each legal problem is distinct, no two memoranda will …Read More

 An individual (the “Debtor”) executed security documents on his …Read More